sara5521/Penetration-Testing-Tools/service-enumeration/smb/nmap.md

   - 501 = Guest
   - 1000 = Custom user accounts

-#### 📌 Purpose:
-This script tries to list user accounts on a Windows machine by querying the SMB service.
-#### 🧠 Why is this useful?
-- It gives you a list of usernames that exist on the system.
-- You can use these names for:
-  - Brute-force attacks (e.g. with Hydra)
-  - Password spraying
-  - Understanding roles and access levels
-- Sometimes even works with anonymous access

 ---

 ## 👤 6.
 Enumerate User Groups
 ```bash
 nmap -p 445 --script smb-enum-groups <target-ip>
 ```
+#### 📌 Purpose:
+This script tries to list the Windows groups on the target — groups are like "roles" or "permission levels" for users.
+#### 🧠 Why is this useful?
+- Helps you understand user roles and privileges.
+- Can reveal if there’s a “Remote Desktop Users” group (target for RDP access).
+- Useful for:
+  - Privilege escalation
+  - Brute-force targeting
+  - Mapping group memberships in Active Directory

 #### INE Lab Example:
 ``` bash
 nmap -p445 --script smb-enum-groups --script-args smbusername=administrator,smbpassword=smbserver_771 demo.ine.local